kavindupath/Logistic-Regression-for-IoT-Intrusion-Detection-using-RT-IoT2022-Dataset/README.md

 - `scikit-learn`
 - `pandas`, `numpy`, `matplotlib`, `seaborn`
 - `ucimlrepo` for fetching the dataset

+This project was developed as part of an Assignment 1 for the subject CSCI446/946 at the School of Computing and Information Technology, University of Wollongong.

 ## Evaluation
 - Accuracy and classification metrics